NotTejasRao/spacesheep/README.md

 # SpaceSheep
 _A sprite-based 3D game created at Bellevue College's 2017 Global Game Jam._

-You tried to colonize another planet.
+You tried to colonize a foreign planet.
 The planet had sheeps.
-They seemed fine.
-They are not.
-They get REALLY upset at night.
+They looked cute at day.
+Then the sun set.
+The sheeps turned hostile.
+They attacked your ship.
+Now, your communication with the mothership is falling apart.

-Collect uranium ores every night to maintain communication with mothership OR die.
+Collect uranium ores that only spawn at night to keep transmitting your locaton OR... die.

 ## Screenshots